georapbox/js-utils/src/strings/subStrAfterChars/README.md

 > Returns a substring after a specific sequence of character(s).

-> By default looks for the first occuerence of this sequence.
+> By default looks for the first occurrence of this sequence.
 > If the character or sequence of characters not found, returns the initial string.

 - <code>str {string}</code>